 - Higher APR than regular purchases: The APR on the cash advance can be significantly higher than everyday credit card purchases.

 - No grace period: The same day you withdraw a cash advance, the interest clock starts ticking.
 You won't have the grace period that you get with credit card purchases — which is an interest-free period of approximately 21 days — starting from the day your monthly statement is generated, to the day your payment is due.

 - High fees: You'll find the associated fees listed in the terms and conditions when you sign up for a card.
 Most of the time, these fees are equal to around 5% of the withdrawal amount.

 Are cash advances a good idea?

 Cash advances are a convenient, but expensive way of borrowing money.
-They should be used infrequently.
 When possible, try to use other sources to meet your financial obligations.
-Extra fees and higher than-usual interest rates make cash advances the option of last resort, suitable for emergencies but little else.
+Extra fees and higher-than-usual interest rates make cash advances the option of last resort, suitable for emergencies but little else.
 You'll also miss out on an opportunity to earn rewards points.